groq/mlagility/docs/tools_user_guide.md

 > _Note_: while `--backend remote` is implemented, and we use it for our own purposes, it has some limitations and we do not recommend using it.
 The limitations are:
 >- Currently requires Okta SFT authentication, which not everyone will have.
 >- Not covered by our automatic testing yet.
+>- Not all runtimes may be supported when using the remote backend as discussed in the runtime section.

 Also available as API arguments:
 - `benchmark_script(backend=...)`